Do guppy fish sleep? When do guppies sleep? Where do they sleep? and how can you tell that they are sleeping?

 - Flushing: Flushing down the toilet is the best way to get rid of dead guppy fish.

-Here is an interesting article to identify guppy gender difference between male and female guppies?
+Here is an interesting article to identify guppy gender differences between male and female guppies?

 Here is another one about how many guppies and in what proportion should we keep them Guppy Male to female Ratio?